Synthetixio/synthetix-subgraph/README.md

 The Graph currently consists of a hosted service and a decentralized network.
 In the future, the hosted service will be gradually sunset after the decentralized network achieves feature parity.

-Synthetix currently maintains one official subgraph per network.
-Only mainnet is on The Graph’s decentralized network.
+Synthetix currently maintains one official subgraph per network on the hosted services.

 ### Hosted Service